 It is speculated that an excess of one dosha over others leads to an imbalance in the body that impacts the skeletal system, including the nails and hair.

 With yoga in general and balayam in particular, there is a possibility of stabilizing the doshas to promote hair health.

 The hair-promoting effects of balayam have also been attributed to acupuncture.

 Acupuncture And Hair Growth

 Acupuncture is a complementary medical science that deals with various pressure points related to the nervous system.
-The reflexology principles of acupuncture may help relieve bodily stress and potentially reduce the resultant hair loss.
+The reflexology principles of acupuncture may help relieve bodily stress and potentially aid in hair loss prevention.

 In acupuncture, pressing specific points in the feet or hands relaxes the body’s nerves.
 Some believe this act can calm down the signals in the body that cause hair fall or graying.
 Also, acupuncture is said to bring balance to the body’s internal organs and cause them to function at their best.

 Therefore, it is assumed that rubbing nails trigger those nerves that boost blood flow to the scalp.
-This increased blood flow is thought to stimulate hair growth.
+This increased blood flow is thought to play a part in hair growth stimulation.

 Though balayam is a relatively safe yoga procedure, certain individuals are often suggested to avoid it.